 What registrations should I make sure that my movers carry?

 All movers are required to carry workers’ compensation and general liability insurance.
 This protects you in the event of a work-related injury in your home.
 It also protects your goods in the event of damage or loss.
 Local mover registration requirements will vary by state.
 Long-distance movers have to be registered with the FMCSA.
-This can be cross-checked by using their given USDOT number here.

 What moving services should be included in the base price?